Erica Schwartz

+Prior to this, she served in several positions with the U.S. Coast Guard, including as Chief Medical Officer during 2015–2019, and before that as Chief of Health Services and Chief of Preventive Medicine at the U.S. Coast Guard Headquarters, becoming its principal expert on flu pandemics.

 Early life and education

+Schwartz's father was a career Navy master chief petty officer stationed in San Diego, and she has three siblings who served in the military.
+She enrolled in Brown University's eight-year Program in Liberal Medical Education, graduating with a degree in biomedical engineering with a minor in East Asian studies in 1994, and an M.D. in 1998.
+She was commissioned by the Navy in 1994.

-Schwartz graduated with a degree in biomedical engineering from Brown University in 1994 and was awarded a doctorate in medicine from the same institution in 1998.
-She later attended the Uniformed Services University of the Health Sciences and was awarded a master's degree in public health in 2000 and completed an occupational and environmental medicine residency in 2001.
-Schwartz also has a Juris Doctor from the University of Maryland and has been admitted to the District of Columbia Bar.
+She earned a Master of Public Health degree from the Uniformed Services University of the Health Sciences in 2000, and completed a residency in occupational and environmental medicine there in 2001.
+Schwartz also earned a Juris Doctor from the University of Maryland Baltimore in 2005, and has been admitted to the District of Columbia Bar.

 Career

-Schwartz served in the United States Navy in Annapolis, Maryland and Portsmouth, Virginia until 2005 when she joined the U.S. Public Health Service and transferred from the Navy to the U.S. Public Health Service Commissioned Corps.
+Early career

-Early in her career, as a Navy officer, she served as an occupational medicine physician with postings that included chief of the occupational medicine, immunization and preventative medicine departments of the Annapolis, Maryland Naval Medical Clinic.
+Schwartz was in the U.S. Navy until 2005.
+She was an occupational medicine physician with postings that included several positions at Naval Medical Clinic Annapolis, including Chief of the Occupational Medicine Clinic and the Immunization Clinic, and Head of the Preventive Medicine Department.
 Schwartz also served at the Navy and Marine Corps Public Health Center in Portsmouth, Virginia.

-Schwartz served as Chief of Health Services and Chief of Preventive Medicine at the U.S. Coast Guard headquarters in Washington, D.C. where she implemented disease surveillance, vaccination, screening and NBC countermeasure programs.
-She wrote the service's first ever pandemic influenza, anthrax and smallpox vaccination, quarantinable communicable disease, periodic health assessment and HIV policies.
-Schwartz also worked to develop health protection guidance for armed forces deployments following Hurricane Katrina, Hurricane Rita, the 2009 flu pandemic, the 2010 Haiti earthquake, the Deepwater Horizon disaster and the West Africa Ebola outbreak.
+In 2005, she transferred from the Navy to the U.S. Public Health Service Commissioned Corps.
+She served as Chief of Preventive Medicine during 2005–2013 and Chief of Health Services during 2013–2015, at U.S. Coast Guard Headquarters in Washington, DC.
 She was appointed as the Coast Guard's principal expert on flu pandemics.
-Schwartz has been awarded one Legion of Merit, two Meritorious Service Medals, both the Coast Guard and Navy Commendation Medals and, in 2011, was recognised as one of the Military Health System female physicians of the year.
+Schwartz was awarded one Legion of Merit, two Meritorious Service Medals, both the Coast Guard and Navy Commendation Medals, and in 2011 was recognized as one of the Military Health System female physicians of the year.

-U.S. Public Health Service admiralship

-Rear Admiral Schwartz, as the Coast Guard's chief medical officer c.
-2015.